 By Beven Takunda

-It also emerged from the villagers that Macdom Investments was starting to invade fresh land which the villagers were occupying for farming purposes.
+Villagers accuse Macdom Investments of starting to invade fresh land which they were occupying for farming purposes.

 Last week, the police arrested at least forty villagers from Chinyamukwakwa accusing them of undermining peace in the area.

 The multi-million dollar ethanol production company acquired 400 000 hectares of land from government which was being used by local villagers.
 However, the villagers’ argue that they should have been consulted by the government when it gave the land to the firm.